 log_level The internal logging level for the Atatus agent (info, debug, warning, error).

-container_exclude Denylist of namespaces to exclude from monitoring.
+container_exclude Denylist of containers to exclude from monitoring (both logs and metrics).

 container_include_log_lines Include specific log lines that match the provided regular expressions.